 Four killed, several injured after shooting at birthday party in Alabama

-According to police, gunfire erupted at the party around 10:30pm, injuring more than 16 people and killing four.
+According to police, gunfire erupted at the party around 10:30pm, injuring 28 people and killing four.

-Witnesses told WRBL that most of the more than 20 victims are teens, though that information has not been confirmed by police.
+Witnesses told WRBL that most of the victims are teenagers, though that information has not been confirmed by police.

 Sign up to our newsletters.